feldera/feldera/docs/docs/demos/fraud-detection.md

 for Time Series Enrichment, but with a more sophisticated join in the view.

-If you click on Pipeline Management, then on the pencil icon next to Fraud Detection Features Pipeline, you will see the following pipeline
+If you click on Pipelines, then on the pencil icon next to Fraud Detection Features Pipeline, you will see the following pipeline
 structure: